Blue Hill Bay Light

 Blue Hill Bay Light is a lighthouse on Green Island in Blue Hill Bay, Maine.
 It was first established in 1857.
 The present skeleton structure was built in 1935.
-It is also known as "Sand Island Light" or Eggemoggin Light".
+It is also known as "Sand Island Light" or “Eggemoggin Light".

 The original 1857 structure still stands near the current light.
 It is a white cylindrical tower with an attached keeper's residence.

+The lighthouse and cottage were purchased, as part of the purchase of Green Island and its associated land, in 2018 by Green Island Lighthouse, LLC.